Chart Color Schemes

 Stanthorpe Surrounds has a typical household mix, with a higher-than-average median household size

 Family households account for 74.6% of all households, including 25.4% couples with children, 39.9% couples without children, and 8.6% single parent families.
-Non-family households constitute the remaining 25.4%, with lone person households at 23.2% and group households comprising 2.1%.
+Non-family households constitute the remaining 25.4%, with lone person households at 23.2% and group households making up 2.1%.
 The median household size is 2.5 people, larger than the Rest of Qld average of 2.3.

 Frequently Asked Questions - Households